AFKrcher/probe/README.md

 ### Application

 The application should be intuitive and easy-to-use, even for a first-time user.
-If something is not clear, tooltips, keys, and captions are sprinkled throughout the application instructing users on what things are and how they work.
-If you think the UI/UX is not user-friendly enough, please submit an issue and a suggestion on how we fix it!
+If something is not clear, tooltips, keys, and captions are sprinkled throughout the application to guide the user on how things work.
+If you think the UI/UX is not user-friendly enough, please submit an issue and a suggestion on how we can fix it.

 ### Public API